 About

-Writer, brand strategist, mender.
+Writer, creative strategist, mender.

 I have also written books about comedy and trench warfare.
 Finding your niche is overrated.